Grace Cossington Smith: Turramurra paintings

 Cossington Smith's paintings of the area around Turramurra show the development of Sydney in the northern suburbs.
 Her street scenes often showed roads going up and down hills.
-Her landscapes were often more successful and dynamic where they were based around a road.
-Her painting, Eastern Road, Turramurra, shows a road very similar to many of the roads around hilly Turramurra, which have many dips and bends in them.
-Much can be found in this picture which shows the lifestyle of the people at the time; the houses appear to be more on plots than in suburban yards, with trees only on the side of the road, not near the houses.
-The painting appears to show a view of a country town or a village, rather than a city, with the outer suburbs of Sydney somewhat rural-looking at this time.
-In the simplicity of form and colours, these works look similar to other works by modernist artists at the time.
+Her landscapes were often based around a road.
+Her paintings, Eastern Road, Turramurra and ‘’Pentecost’’, show roads very similar to many of the roads around hilly Turramurra, which have many dips and bends in them.

 Modernism

 Cossington Smith was one of the first artists to bring Modernism to Australia.
 Her painting The Sock Knitter, 1915, is widely celebrated.
 It was "acclaimed as the first post-impressionist painting to be exhibited in Australia."
+The painting shows a girl studiously working away, knitting from a ball of yarn which sits delicately by her side.
+When taken in the context of the war, it could be interpreted as someone working on something small to help a greater cause.

 Cossington Smith studied in Australia and England and her work was informed by the Modernist paintings of Europe, she shared the Modernist concerns about painting, including: investigating colour theory, playing with the picture plane (the illusion of depth in a painting), the use of expressive brush strokes and an abstracted composition.
 About The Sock Knitter it is said that "The extreme flattening of the picture plane and the use of bright, expressive, broken colour applied in broad brush-strokes to delineate form reflects the aesthetic concerns of European painters such as Cézanne, Matisse and van Gogh."
 Despite these tendencies she became a foundation member of, and exhibited with, Robert Menzies' anti-modernist organisation, the Australian Academy of Art.

 Some of her paintings from around 1932–33 reflected some common interests of international contemporary painters.
 These paintings show objects being broken down into forms based on their colours similar to Cézanne, and have a cubist manipulation of some of the imagery.
 Her House With Trees, 1935, shows houses in pink, with unnatural blues for some of the bushes surrounding them.
 A distortion of the realist colours is apparent, with distortion also of the perspective lines of the actual house.